hdmi/ProceduralWallpapers/README.md

 - Control onResume, onPause, onStop
 - Circle Wallpapers
 - When exporting, generate the same image in a bigger resolution
-- App drawer (main, preferences)
-- Palette click does not generate a new wallpaper with the color (after choosing color move to wallpaper view fragment)
 - Fix beginning and ending of lines in Lines Wallpapers
 - Refactor and implement MVP
-- Relevant window titles in each fragment
 - Colored toasts
 - Prioritize recent palettes in the palettes display fragment
 - Share button in the toolbar (momentary location)
-- Preferences activity
-- Update interval in preferences
 - Images for the app intro
 - New image for the gallery when it is empty
-- Block landscape mode
-- Bug, when you start the app from 0 (deleted data) and there's still images in the local phone gallery, when you go to the app gallery no images are shown.

 # DONE
 - Create github repository for the TFM